ZhianMai/Thread-safe-Hashmap/README.md

 ## Notes on implementations
 - Development should aim for long-term maintenance instead of one-time pass, and should follow SOLID principles.
-- Locking critical sections has high performance oveerhead, so critical sections should be as small as possible.
+- Locking critical sections has high performance overhead, so critical sections should be as small as possible.
 I left all variable declarations outside the lock.
 - Try to avoid unnecessary lock.
 For example, if method <i>int size()</i> is in critical section, and method <i>boolean isEmpty()</i> just return <i>size() == 0</i>, then <i>boolean isEmpty()</i> does not need to lock since all its work is done in the critical sections.
 - The <i>MapPair</i> class overrides equals(Object o) method to make sure that equality condition is keyA.equals(keyB).
-And this method is final: not allow to overide.
+This method is also final: not allow overriding.
 - The <i>MapPair</i> class also needs to override hashCode() since the equals() is overridden, in order to maintain consistent hashing equality.
 - For thread-safey reason, the remove() methods in their iterators are both not implemented.
-Calling it would throw <i>UnsupportedOperationException</i>, and they're final: not allow to override.
+Calling it would throw <i>UnsupportedOperationException</i>, and they're final: not allow overriding.

 ## Notes on multi-threading

-In general, the ReentrantReadWriteLock has better flexibility than synchronized keywords, such as avoiding starvation, supporting priority, and spearating read-write operation.
+In general, the ReentrantReadWriteLock has better flexibility than synchronized keywords, such as avoiding starvation, supporting priority, and separating read-write operation.

 But the performance test on a single machine shows that ReentrantReadWriteLock does not have significant speedup than synchronized keyword.
 Maybe the runtime overhead is higher than traditional synchronized keyword.
 I tried minimizing the critical sections for read-write look, but the performance has no significant improvement, and it's easier to cause errors than locking the whole method.